 The Quechua minor provides a core curriculum in language study, supplemented by coursework in related areas, which students can choose.
 Students completing the Quechua minor are required to take 4 semesters of Quechua language courses and one elective, for a total of 17 credits.
-To declare a Quechua minor, students must visit Student Records in 140 Thackeray Hall and submit an Academic Plan Change Form, available in the Dietrich School of Arts & Sciences Student Toolkit.
+To declare a Quechua minor, students must fill out the Dietrich School Minor and Certificate Declaration Form available in the Dietrich School of Arts & Sciences Student Toolkit

 Core Courses (14 credits)